no10ds/rapid/docs/contributing.md

 3. A public pypi package of the built rAPId-sdk that provides an easy and pythonic way to interact with the API.
 4. A terraform module that can be used to create the AWS services necessary for running the various components of rAPId.

 Performing a release involves tagging the repository with a new version number so that the API image, UI, SDK and Terraform all get versioned.
+Note that the API and SDK can be versioned and released independently, so you can conserve the API version number if just releasing an update to the SDK.

 ### Prerequisites